3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **fallbackvalue**:

-If this attribute is set, any undefined result MUST be evaluated as the value.
+Any undefined result MUST be evaluated as the value.
+The fallback value is specified as a scalar and MUST be applied across the result vector element-wise.

 ## 4.2.3 Composite element